wolfderechter/ArtMarketplace/README.md

 # Welcome to Hooop Gallery

 This is the GitHub repository for DevOps project.
-U can find and clone all the source code in here.
+You can find and clone all the source code in here.
 This project is about a webshop for people who want to buy and sell art.
 This is a school project for Jean-Marie Waelkens.

 [![GitHub Super-Linter](https://github.com/HoGentTIN/devops-project-web-h8/workflows/Lint%20Code%20Base/badge.svg)](https://github.com/marketplace/actions/super-linter)